-The existing rule allows exemptions and exclusions for various types of UST systems to not be required to be licensed.
-It also sets requirements for maintaining these exceptions.
+In the previous rule, exemptions and exclusions are allowed for various types of UST systems to not be required to be licensed.
+Requirements for maintaining these exceptions are set.

-Exempt UST systems - changes the heating oil exemption by removing the requirement for tanks over 1,100 gallons to report releases.
+Exempt UST systems: Changes the heating oil exemption by removing the requirement for tanks over 1,100 gallons to report releases.

-Partially exempt UST systems - adds requirement that installation records must be maintained until the partially excluded UST system is permanently closed or undergoes a change-in-service.
-Eliminates requirement that a site assessment must occur upon closure.
+Partially exempt UST systems: Adds requirement that installation records must be maintained until the partially excluded UST system is permanently closed or undergoes a change-in-service.

 Systems storing more than 1,100 gallons of heating oil were previously subject to the release reporting requirements in the rule.
-However, this duplicates requirements under chapter 173-340 WAC MTCA.
-The likely impact is a benefit to owners of such systems in the form of eliminating duplicate reporting.
+However, this duplicates requirements under chapter 173-340 WAC Model Toxics Control Act (MTCA).
+The likely impact is a benefit to owners of such systems in the form of eliminating duplicative reporting.

-For partially exempt systems, the impact is the cost of maintaining installation records and the benefit of foregoing a site assessment upon closure and keeping records.
+For partially exempt systems, the impact is the cost of maintaining installation records.

-Under the baseline rule, administrative requirements for system owners are detailed.
+The previous rule detailed administrative requirements for system owners.

-- Eliminates requirement that owners must pay tank fees after an UST system has undergone permanent closure or a change-in-service until any releases have been cleaned up. - Changes reporting requirements for sellers: - o Eliminates requirement that persons who sell property containing UST systems must notify buyer of licensing requirements.
-Persons who sell tanks, whether new or installed, must still notify buyer. - o Adds requirement that persons who lease tanks must notify lessee. - Recordkeeping

-- Eliminates specific requirement about where records must be maintained.
+- Eliminates requirement that owners must pay tank fees after an UST system has undergone permanent closure or a change-in-service until any releases have been cleaned up. - Changes reporting requirements for sellers: - Eliminates requirement that persons who sell property containing UST systems must notify buyer of licensing requirements.
+Persons who sell tanks, whether new or installed, must still notify buyer. - o Adds requirement that persons who lease tanks must notify lessee. - Recordkeeping: - Eliminates specific requirement about where records must be maintained.
 Clarified that records only need to be made available for inspection upon request. - Eliminates requirement that decommissioning records must be maintained since such records must already be submitted to Ecology upon permanent closure or change-in-service. - Adds requirement that records must be transferred upon changes in ownership or operation.

-We expect these proposed changes to benefit system owners in the form of decreased requirements and improve the rate at which records are transferred at the point of sale.
+We expect these changes to benefit system owners in the form of decreased requirements, elimination of fees, and improve the rate at which records are transferred at the point of sale.
 They will also impose costs in the form of notification and record transfer and help align recordkeeping requirements with current practices.